Long lines and hand sanitizer on the first day of early voting for general election

 The Cybersecurity 202: State officials worry election misinformation is coming from inside the government

-And in Wyoming, all 23 counties began in-person voting and the mail-in voting process Friday.
+In Wyoming, all 23 counties began in-person voting and the mail-in voting process Friday.
 Registered voters can visit their county clerk’s office, request an absentee ballot that they can fill out and return there, or use one of the voting machines to cast their vote.

-State officials have ramped up their “Let’s Vote Wyo” voter education efforts this fall to remind voters of their options and deadlines, and detailing the precautions election officials are taking due to the pandemic, said Will Dinneen, communications and policy director for the office of Wyoming’s Secretary of State.
+State officials have ramped up their “Let’s Vote Wyo” voter education efforts this fall to remind voters of their options and deadlines, and detail the precautions election officials are taking due to the pandemic, said Will Dinneen, communications and policy director for the office of Wyoming’s Secretary of State.
 State officials sent out a mailer and absentee ballot request to every registered voter for both the primary and general elections this year, he said.

 Among the other states providing alternative options for voting this year is Michigan, where the first round of ballots is set to mail out on Sept.
 28.

-In Troy, Mich., a Detroit suburb, election officials are preparing for the logistics of setting up a drive-through ballot pickup option for voters who want to get their ballots the Saturday and Sunday before they are mailed out.
+In Troy, Mich., a Detroit suburb, election officials are preparing for the logistics of setting up a drive-through pickup option for voters who want to get their ballots the Saturday and Sunday before they are mailed out.

 Mail delay issues during the primaries prompted city officials to set up the drive-through option for the general election, and officials now expect to have 26,000 absentee ballots ready for pickup that weekend.
 Voters can drive up to the clerk’s office and provide their identification to the staff, who will then retrieve the ballot and hand it to the voter.

-In addition, city officials signed a contract with a private mail tracking service that works with the Post Office, allowing staff to see where each ballot is in the mailing process.
+In addition, city officials signed a contract with a private mail tracking service that works with the post office, allowing staff to see where each ballot is in the mailing process.
 Aileen Dixon, clerk for the city of Troy, said these new measures are intended to bring certainty to both her staff and to voters.

 “I don’t like flying blind,” Dixon said.
 “I don’t like being like, ‘I don’t know it must be lost in the mail,’ I hated that answer. . . .
 Our lifeline is taking control of whatever we can, instead of kind of waiting for someone else to fix it for us.”